 Wood being v-carved on a Nomad Desktop CNC

-Carbide Create also includes V-carve toolpaths for free.
+Carbide Create also includes V-carve toolpaths.

 Diamond drag bit engraving acryic